brewpirate/the-dirt/README.md

 - ~~lint the codebase~~ Warnings.
 Will resolve in Phase 1

 #### Phase 1
-- Run current code
+- ~~Run current code~~
 - Triage current code
 - Research React :)
-- Mock api calls to "Dyrt"
+- ~~Mock api calls to "Dyrt"~~ mock data provided in `src/data/searchResults.js`
+- Add and configure Axios for request, use env flag to use mock data in dev.

 #### Phase 2
 - React Asset structure?